-- A. Routine Medical Care. - B. Attempt to identify the substances and method of ingestion. - C. Collect bottles, pills, syringes, MSDS papers or other items that may help identify the substance. - D. For patient suspected of overdosing on narcotics or unknown substances: - Ensure ABC's, oxygenation, ventilation. - Naloxone (Narcan) 2mg intranasal for altered mental status with severe respiratory depression or arrest; signs and symptoms of shock; or hypoventilation.
+- A. Routine Medical Care. - B. Attempt to identify the substances and method of ingestion. - C. Collect bottles, pills, syringes, MSDS papers or other items that may help identify the substance. - D. For patient suspected of overdosing on narcotics or unknown substances: - Ensure ABC's, oxygenation, ventilation. - Naloxone intranasal for suspected opiate overdose with respiratory depression consisting of shallow respirations, signs of shock, and/or a patient unable to protect their airway.